ndrini/calendar/README.md

 and then **follow the guided path ** by answering the questions.

 The output (that can be copied/pasted in dokuwiki page) will be available in the as standard output.

+## Low input version
+As it use actual date to establish the calendar to create it (date close to new month will create that month calendar).
+This version uses the DayList obj.

 # Test
 Run, after installing pytest if necessary: